 F, F#, G, and A have this type of mouthpiece.

 All flutes are bubble wrapped and safely packed in tubes for shipping.
 We use USPS Priority service.
 This keeps time spent in actual transit to a minimum.
-I do not charge a handling fee, so what you are charged is exactly what it costs me to ship.
+There is no handling fee, and domestic shipping is free.
 You will receive an email notification when your flute is about to be shipped.

 Time needed to fulfill a flute order is seven to fourteen days.
 It may take longer during busy times, or less when things are slow.
 Please let us know if you're order is a gift, or you have other details concerning a timely delivery, we will do our best to meet your needs.
-Shipping time is 2-3 days.
-USPS shipping cost is calculated when you're order is being entered, and is based on your location.
+Shipping time is usually 2-3 days.

 If you find a problem with your flute, contact us to make us aware of the issue.
 Gray Fox Flutes will repair workmanship issues, or exchange the flute with one that is problem free.
 Your satisfaction is most important.
 For that reason, our flutes have a lifetime guarantee.
 Our goal is to provide a flute that is free of any workmanship issues, and that you enjoy playing.
 Customers pay return shipping cost, we cover the replacement flute's shipping.